inveniosoftware/invenio/docs/developers/templates.rst

 * ``<module>/templates/<module>/<name>_base.html``::

     {#
-     # The base template usually extends from the main Invenio template, or perhaps
+     # The base template usually extends the main Invenio template, or perhaps
-     # from a module specific main template.
+     # a module-specific main template.
 It contains nearly all the HTML code.
      #}
     {% extends "page.html" %}